thieu1995/mealpy/docs/source/pages/general/advances/multi_objective_optimization.rst

 Multi-objective Optimization
 ============================

-We currently provide a "weighting method" to solve multi-objective optimization problems.
-All you have to do is define your fitness function, which returns a list of objective values, and set the objective weight corresponding to each value.
+We currently offer a "weighting method" to solve multi-objective optimization problems.
+All you need to do is define your fitness function, which returns a list of objective values, and set the objective weight corresponding to each value.

-	* fit_func: Your fitness function
+	* fit_func: Your fitness function.
-	* lb: Lower bound of variables, it should be list of values
+	* lb: Lower bound of variables.
+It should be a list of values.
-	* ub: Upper bound of variables, it should be list of values
+	* ub: Upper bound of variables.
+It should be a list of values.
-	* minmax: The problem you are trying to solve is minimum or maximum, value can be "min" or "max"
+	* minmax: Indicates whether the problem you are trying to solve is a minimum or maximum.
+The value can be "min" or "max".
-	* obj_weights: list weights for all your objectives (Optional, default = [1, 1, ...1])
+	* obj_weights: Optional list of weights for all of your objectives.
+The default is [1, 1, ..., 1].

 * Declare problem dictionary with "obj_weights":